Manual Lymph Drainage

 MLD lightly stretches the skin towards nodes, increasing lymphatic valve contraction.

 Lymph fluid contains toxins, hormones, cellular debris, large proteins, fats and other molecules that are too large for the cardiovascular system to carry away.
-The lymph vessels carry the fluid to the nodes, where it is filtered and cleaned.
+The lymph vessels drain fluid to the nodes, where it is filtered and cleaned.
 The lymph is recirculated into the bloodstream or leaves the body as waste.

 MLD relaxes